Please ensure Javascript is enabled for purposes of website accessibility

 What are good stocks to invest in?
 That’s a question we get all the time at Cabot Wealth.
 The answer?
 It depends on what kind of investor you are.

-Identifying good stocks and recommending good stocks to invest in is my business.
-I’ve been doing it for 30 years.
+Identifying good stocks and recommending good stocks to invest in is our business here at Cabot Wealth Network.
+We’ve been doing it for over 50 years.
 But what might be a great stock for one investor might not be a good stock for you.
 So how do you find good stocks to invest in?

 The first question to ask is, what kind of stock do you want?
 Obviously, you want a stock that goes up; that much is certain.
 But the big question is, how much risk can you tolerate?